System Requirements

 Memory Requirements

-- With 8Gb RAM or more, you can safely run a DigiByte Mainnet node, a DigiByte Testnet node and a DigiAsset Node at the same time on the same device.
+- At least 8GB RAM is strongly recommended.
+With 8Gb RAM or more, you can safely run a DigiByte Mainnet node, a DigiByte Testnet node and a DigiAsset Node at the same time on the same device.

 - Less than 4Gb RAM is not supported.